The Whale browser showing a web page.

 NAVER whale is a Chromium-based web browser from the South Korean Internet giant Naver Corporation.
 It has many unique features like a toolbox with a calculator, timer, calendar and unit converter and a built-in music player.
 There are also a lot of not-really builtin features like stock price monitoring and exchange rate conversion which in reality access and use various NAVER web services.
 Most of those services are only available in Korean language.
 The web browser itself has English text in most menus and help texts.
 Some features, like the built-in music player, do not have any English translation.
 Whaleis overall a fine web browser but the tie-ins with South Korean web services who are only available in Korean language and the lack of translations for some of its features means that it is not the best choice for English-speaking people.

-NAVER whale packages for Windows, macOS, Android and iOS as well as a .deb package for Ubuntu 14.04 are available at whale.naver.com/en/download.
-Linux users of other distributions have to use a tool like alien to convert their .deb file to a native package format.
-Converting the .deb to a .rpm using alien and installing it is not strait forward, but it is doable.
+NAVER whale packages for Windows, macOS, Android and iOS as well as a .deb package for Ubuntu 14.04 64-bit are available at whale.naver.com/en/download.
+Linux users running other distributions have to use a tool like alien to convert their .deb file to alternative package formats.
+Converting the .deb to a .rpm using alien and installing it is not strait forward, but it is absolutely doable if you know how to use the console.

 The .deb package has this description as of version 18.104.22.168: